claudiabdm/cryp-top-vue/README.md

 ### Additional Features Checklist

 - [x] Ability to select currency quote to calculate new pairings.
+- [x] Use web sockets to get ticker real time data.
 ### Requirements Checklist

 - [x] Create a small app that shows a list of the most popular crypto currencies, with key data.